 First-semester core: your cohort, your team

-During your first semester here, also called the core semester, you'll be carefully grouped into six cohorts of about 70 students from a rich mix of backgrounds, interests, and experiences.
+During your first semester here, also called the core semester, you'll be carefully grouped into six cohorts of students from a rich mix of backgrounds, interests, and experiences.
 Following MIT Sloan tradition, each cohort is named after a body of water: Atlantic, Baltic, Caribbean, Indian, Mediterranean, and Pacific.
 Each cohort is then divided into smaller teams.
 These teams and cohorts move through the core semester together, creating a strong, supportive bond that lasts throughout the MBA experience, and beyond.

 Beyond Core: Electives, Tracks, Certificates, and more